ralgar/proton-mo2-installer/README.md

 Installation is simple:
 1. Install your chosen game through Steam.
 2. Launch the game once to initialize the Proton prefix.
-3. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases), or simply `git clone` the repo.
+3. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
 4. Run `setup`, and follow the prompts until finished.
 5. Launch the game.
 It will now launch MO2 instead.